waelsharaf22/gh_onetimesession/README.md

 # EXT:gh_onetimesession - Onetime Frontend Sessions

+## What does it do?

-This extension provides a frontend user session with a limited feature set but without the need of fe_users.
+This extension provides a onetime frontend user session with a limited feature set.
+It does not need to create dummy fe_users in your Database.

+A user with a onetime session can access pages and content elements which are restricted to frontend groups.
+The  frontend groups can be configured system wide in the extension settings.

 ## Installation